 1428 (22nd November)

 Richard Neville, Warwick Kingmaker, was born to Richard Neville, Earl of Salisbury and Alice Montacute.

 Richard, aged 6 years, was betrothed to Anne de Beauchamp daughter of the Earl of Warwick and his wife Isabel Despenser.

 Richard married Anne de Beauchamp.
 The exact year of the marriage is not known.
-In 1442 Richard would have been 16 years old and Anne 18 years old, good ages to marry at the time.
+In 1444 Richard would have been 16 years old and Anne 18 years old, good ages to marry at the time.

 1445 (22nd April)